amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

     }
     ```

-After fully configuring Experiment's parameters, we can start translating the simulation logic from a [Research Workflow](research-workflow.md) to Decision Strategy's configuration, and thereafter prepareing the list of Hacking Strategies.
+After fully configuring Experiment's parameters, we can start translating the simulation logic from a [Research Workflow](/research-workflow.md) to Decision Strategy's configuration, and thereafter preparing the list of Hacking Strategies.

 ### Strategy 1, and 3 (Without QRPs)

 #### Hacking Strategy

 In 1st and 3rd strategies, researchers will NOT commit any QRPs, therefore the `probability_of_being_a_hacker` should be set to `0`.
-This is enough for configuring a researcher who does not explore the [Hacking Workflow](hacking-workflow.md).
+This is enough for configuring a researcher who does not explore the [Hacking Workflow](/hacking-workflow.md).

 #### Decision Strategies

 Following the workflow depicted in Figure 1, we are able to set different decision and selection policies in place for the researcher to achieve the exact path described by Bakker.

-The researcher always starts by checking the primary outcome, if the selected outcome is not significant and doesn’t have a positive effect (i.e.`"initial_selection_policies": [["id == 2"]]`), she executes the first hacking strategy.
+The researcher always starts by checking the primary outcome, if the selected outcome is not significant and does not have a positive effect (i.e.`"initial_selection_policies": [["id == 2"]]`), she executes the first hacking strategy.
 Since in 1st and 3rd strategies, we are not performing any QRPs, this path will not be taken.

 In the case of small studies, the researcher will replicate 5 exact studies.
 At the end of each replication, the researcher stores the first outcome variable (as indicated by `initial_selection_policies`) in a dataset of **All Reported Outcome**, Figure 2.
 Finally, she revisits this dataset, and chooses the most desirable outcome among them.
 Her preferences can be seen under `between_replications_selection_policies` parameter.
-This setup is in place to capture the main idea behind Bakker's simulation, that is, "benefitial to a researcher to run 5 small studies instead of one large study."
+This setup is in place to capture the main idea behind Bakker's simulation, that is, "beneficial to a researcher to run 5 small studies instead of one large study."

 ??? decisionstrategy "Configuration: _Decision Strategy_"
     ```json